nwg-piotr/nwg-shell/README.md

 ## Contributions

 If you like the idea of the GTK shell for sway, feel free to submit your improvements, new modules, plugins or standalone programs.
-Also bug reports and ideas are more than welcome.
 Preferred languages are python and Go.

-**Important: before you open a PR containing major changes to already existing programs, please do open an issue to discuss what you're going to do.**
+**Important: before you open a PR containing major changes to already existing programs, please (PLEASE!) open an issue to discuss what you're going to do.**

+### Feedback

+Bug reports and ideas are more than welcome.
+Please remember, however, that at this stage, most part of the shell is being developed by a single hobbyist, who uses
+Arch Linux (BTW).
+Some issues specific to other environment, e.g. Debian, FreeBSD, are out of my range and need some Community commitment.

 ## Resources